mat-0/TheChels.uk/_posts/2017-10-21-defenders-score-goals.md

   - stats
 ---

 Since the start of last season, Chelsea have scored more Premier League goals (19) via defenders than any other team.
-After Azpilicueta scores Chelsea's third in 4-2 win.
+After Azpilicueta scores Chelsea's third in a four two win over Watford.